Office of the United States Trade Representative, Executive Office of the President.

 (a) “Commercial use request” means a request from or on behalf of a person who seeks information for a use or purpose that furthers the requester's or other person's commercial, trade, or profit interests.

 (b) “Direct costs” means those costs incurred in searching for and duplicating (and, in the case of commercial use requests, reviewing) documents to respond to a FOIA request.
-Direct costs include, for example, salaries of employees who Start Printed Page 35065perform the work and costs of conducting large-scale computer searches.
+Direct costs include, for example, salaries of employees who perform the work and costs of conducting large-scale computer searches.

 (c) “Duplicate” means to copy records to respond to a FOIA request.
 Copies can take the form of paper, audio-visual materials, or electronic records, among others.